sanatb97/Uno-/README.md

 # Uno!
-Implementation of the popular card game UNO! using Data STructures in C.
+Implementation of a simplified version of the popular card game UNO! using Data Structures in C.